G-4-R-Y/Tweet-Sentiment-Extraction/README.md

 The overall Jaccard score on the task was 0.6987

-In order to learn the fundamentals of attention and BERT based models, I strongly recommend reading Jay Alammar blog posts http://jalammar.github.io/
+In order to learn the fundamentals of attention and BERT based models, I strongly recommend reading Jay Alammar's blog posts http://jalammar.github.io/

 Also, there are always the original papers:
 -Attention is All You Need: https://arxiv.org/abs/1706.03762